 Yes, even if you only have a kindergartener or if you are a seasoned veteran of 20 years, knowing where you are headed is crucial.
 So don’t neglect this step.
 I highly recommend writing down your goal(s) and posting them somewhere.
 When burn-out rears it’s ugly head, you can glance at your goals and remember why you are doing this.

 If you need help with this step, check out this great series on homeschool goal setting.

 Confirm that your methods meet your goals

 I don’t like to put myself in a box and often picking a method feels that way.
-But a method isn’t the law, it’s more of a backbone.
-A support system of things that you enjoy doing in your homeschool.
-Our backbone method is classical, but I reserve the right to use any method I like to get a point across!
-While I imagine you would like that right too, I would humbly suggest that you consider choosing a “backbone” method.
+But a method isn’t the law, it’s more of a backbone, a support system of things that you enjoy doing in your homeschool.
+Our backbone method is classical mixed Charlotte Mason, but I reserve the right to use any method I like to get a point across!
+While I imagine you would like that right too, I would still humbly suggest that you consider choosing a “backbone” method.
 Something that generally defines the methods that you prefer.
 It just makes selection of curriculum much easier.

 Evaluate last year

 Jot down the answers to these questions and really pray over what went well this past year and what needs improvement.

 In what ways did I FAIL to meet these goals?

 Is there an activity, curriculum or method that needs to be removed?